surreal-ai/docs/docs/guide/a2v.md

 Only two information are needed to send along with the HTTP request: `audio_url` and `pose_id`.

+There's also one optional parameter: `with_mask`, which tells SurrealEngine whether you want the mask video alogn with the video result or not.

 Pick one pose id from the previous response and prepare an downloadable audio url (wav or mp3 format).

 Note: If you don't have one, you can use Surreal Engine TTS to generate one!